Dartmouth College

 New answer posted

-Yes, Dr. Seuss, an American children's author and cartoonist is an alumni of Dartmouth College.
-Originally named as Theodor Seuss Geisel, he adopted the name Dr. Seuss as an undergraduate at Dartmouth College.
-He pursued a BA degree at Dartmouth and graduated in 1925.
-It was this college where he joined the Sigma Phi Epsilon fraternity and the humor magazine Dartmouth Jack-O-Lantern, eventually rising to the rank of editor-in-chief.
+Yes, Dr. Seuss, American children's author and cartoonist is alumni of Dartmouth College.
+Originally named as Theodor Seuss Geisel, he adopted name Dr. Seuss as undergraduate at Dartmouth College.
+He pursued BA degree at Dartmouth and graduated in 1925.
+It was this college where he joined Sigma Phi Epsilon fraternity and the humor magazine Dartmouth Jack-O-Lantern, eventually rising to the rank of editor-in-chief.
 In 1955, Dartmouth College awarded Geisel (Dr. Seuss) an honorary doctorate of Humane Letters.

 New answer posted

-Yes, Dartmouth College has a prestigious museum named Hood Museum of Art, which first opened its doors in 1985.
-Dartmouth's collection of the oldest and the largest of any college or university in the country were housed under one roof to be made available to faculty, students, and the public, and that is how this museum was formed.
-Now, it contains rich, historic pieces of work representing the diverse artistic traditions of six continents, including, broadly, Native American, European and American, Asian, Indigenous Australian, African, and Melanesian art.
+Yes, Dartmouth College has famous museum named Hood Museum of Art.
+It first opened its doors in 1985.
+Dartmouth's collection of oldest and largest of any college in USA were under one roof to be made available to faculty, students and public.
+It has historic pieces of work showing diverse artistic traditions of 6 continents, such as Native American, European and American, Asian, Indigenous Australian, African and Melanesian art.

 New answer posted

-Yes, Dartmouth College offers varios scholarships and loans to international students, which also covers travel expenses to the United States.
-An important fact for overseas applicants is that Dartmouth guarantees to meet 100% of the demonstrated need of all admitted students who apply for aid, regardless of citizenship.
+Yes, Dartmouth College offer many scholarships and loans to international students, which also covers travel expenses.
+Important fact for overseas students is that Dartmouth guarantees to meet 100% of demonstrated need of all admitted students who apply for aid, regardless of citizenship.

-Dartmouth has extended its long-standing need-blind admissions policy to all foreign nationals, beginning with the Class of 2026.
+Dartmouth has extended its long standing need blind admissions policy to all foreign nationals, beginning with Class of 2026.
 All nationalities of international students can apply for fellowships.

 New answer posted